Is Architecture a Good Career?

 Being an Architect is generally a well-respected job, up there with Doctor, Accountant, Lawyer

-Architects probably get caught up in less scandals than lawyers or accountants!
+Architects probably get caught up in fewer scandals than lawyers or accountants!

 Is Architecture a Good Career?
 PRO #4: It can be Rewarding